Language training leave

 Training financed by other legal provisions is not eligible.

-Applications for obtaining language training leave should be sent to the Ministry of Labour, Employment and the Social and Solidarity Economy (Ministère du Travail, de l’Emploi et de l’Economie sociale et solidaire) and, for employees, they must be approved or declined by the employer.
-The Ministry must receive applications prior to the start of the course.
+Requests for obtaining language training leave should be sent to the Ministry of Work, Employment and Social and Solidarity Economy (Ministère du Travail et de l’Emploi - MTE) and, for employees, they must be approved or declined by the employer.
+The ministry must receive requests prior to the start of the course.

-Each recipient is entitled to a maximum of 200 hours of language training leave throughout his/her professional career, which must be divided into two instalments of 80 to 120 hours each.
+Each recipient has a maximum of 200 hours of language training leave throughout his/her professional career, which must be divided into two instalments of 80 to 120 hours each.

 Leave can be split.
 The minimum length is half an hour per day.